 - Using cabbage for “noodles” in recipes like spaghetti

-- Making sweet potatoes noodles for this Shrimp Carbonara recipe
+- Making sweet potato noodles for this shrimp carbonara recipe

 Do you use vegetables in place of less healthy parts of a recipe?
 Share your best substitute below!